lemonlawaz/lemonlawaz.github.io/lemonlaws/indiana.md

 Sec.
 5. As used in this chapter, "motor vehicle" or "vehicle" means any self-propelled vehicle that:

-1) has a declared gross vehicle weight of less than ten thousand (10,000) pounds; <br>
+- has a declared gross vehicle weight of less than ten thousand (10,000) pounds;

-2) is sold to: <br>
+- is sold to:

->A. a buyer in Indiana and registered in Indiana; or <br>
+  - a buyer in Indiana and registered in Indiana; or

->B. a buyer in Indiana who is not an Indiana resident (as defined in IC9-13-2-78);
+  - a buyer in Indiana who is not an Indiana resident (as defined in IC9-13-2-78);

-3) is intended primarily for use and operation on public highways; and <br>
+- is intended primarily for use and operation on public highways; and

-4) is required to be registered or licensed before use or operation.
-The term does not include conversion vans, motor homes, farm tractors, and other machines used in the actual production, harvesting, and care of farm products, road building equipment, truck tractors, road tractors, motorcycles, mopeds, snowmobiles, or vehicles designed primarily for off road use. <br>
+- is required to be registered or licensed before use or operation.
+The term does not include conversion vans, motor homes, farm tractors, and other machines used in the actual production, harvesting, and care of farm products, road building equipment, truck tractors, road tractors, motorcycles, mopeds, snowmobiles, or vehicles designed primarily for off road use.

 As added by P.L.150-1988, SEC.1.
 Amended by P.L.141-1990, SEC.1; P.L.2-1991, SEC.84.